Practical ways to recognize and managing stress

 Honestly, mess does not bother teens.
 Continually nagging only exhausts you and leads to arguments.

-Part of teen development is the need to be independent and exert their individuality.
-To a teenager, their room is their ’space’ and they interpret a parent’s nagging as a parent trying to control them.
+Part of teen development is the need to be independent and express their individuality.
+To a teenager, their room is their ’space,’ and they interpret a parent’s nagging as an attempt to control them.

 You can try some actions in addition to closing the door to your teenager’s room.
 However, you have to be ready and firm.

-1. Let your teen know the day before you do laundry that his or her clothes need to be in the laundry area.
+1. Let your teen know the day before you do laundry that their clothes need to be in the laundry area.
 If your teen is not motivated enough to gather dirty clothes, don’t gather them.
 Having no clean clothes is a great motivator.

 3. Refuse to engage in any arguments concerning the whereabouts of a particular item.
 Simply respond, “It’s in your room”.
 While you cannot control your teen’s mess, you can push responsibility back onto your teen to take care of their possessions.

 If you feel guilty about throwing items in your teen’s room or not gathering laundry, buy a large laundry basket and a 30-gallon trash can.
 Place the laundry basket and the trash can inside your teen’s room, close to the door.
-This will give your teen an opportunity to put this or her dirty clothes together for the laundry.
-The trashcan is a place for the backpack, purse, or loose shoes and coats that are left in the living area.
+This will allow your teen to put their dirty clothes together for the laundry.
+The trash can is for backpacks, purses, or loose shoes and coats left in the living area.

 Learning to use paste wax on hardwood floors

 I live in a 1940s home with original hardwood floors.
 I decided to use paste wax because the finish was worn and dull.
 I have tried liquid wax, but it wears off too fast.
-In my case, it was less month.
-I read that paste wax lasts several months, and decided to use paste wax on my hardwood floors.
+In my case, it was less than a month.
+I read that paste wax lasts several months and decided to use it on my hardwood floors.

 I did some research and read several terrifying articles about how to prepare the floors and apply the paste wax.
-I did not want to sand or steel wool anything.
+I did not want to sand or use steel wool on anything.
 And I was not going to apply the paste wax by hand.
-My house is full hardwood.
-I could not move out all the furniture.
+My house is entirely hardwood.
+I could not move all the furniture out.
 Yet none of the research told me how to get the paste wax out of the can and onto the floor.

 I had to devise my own methods.
 I chose a flip mop for wax application.
-This has a detachable washable cover and is soft enough to hold the wax.
-I am too small to move the furniture, and had nowhere to put it anyway since I was doing all the floors.
+This has a detachable, washable cover and is soft enough to hold the wax.
+I am too small to move the furniture, and I had nowhere to put it anyway, since I was doing all the floors.

 I used my Mighty Mite floor vacuum (which will suck the paint off the walls) and mopped the floors with my usual cleaner.
 I do own a Cleaning Machine with buffing attachments, so when the floors dried, I was good to go.

 First, I took a small handful of the wax and threw it on the floor.
-I put the flip mop on the glob of wax, centering the flip mop on top of the paste wax.
+I placed the flip mop on the glob of paste wax, centering it on top of the paste wax.
 I moved the flip mop from left to right to work the wax into the soft fabric.
 Then I applied the paste wax, spreading a thin layer on the floor.
 I did have to use a rag in the smaller places.
-It took about an hour to apply the wax throughout the house: two bedrooms, hallway, living room and dining room.
+It took about an hour to apply the wax throughout the house: two bedrooms, the hallway, the living room, and the dining room.

 I set the timer for 30 minutes after I finished all the floors.
 I relaxed outside.
 When the time was up, I put the buffing pads on my Cleaning Machine and began buffing the first room I waxed.
-If you get the wax on too thick, the buffing pads will fly off the machine.
+If the wax gets too thick, the buffing pads will fly off the machine.
 I learned this.

-I continued to buff and put the pads back on until the entire house was buffed.
-I did use the polisher pads a few hours later and again the next day.
+I continued buffing and putting the pads back on until the entire house was buffed.
+I used the polisher pads a few hours later and again the next day.
 It takes about two days for the paste wax to cure.
-I had to go back to the places where I put the wax on too thick over the next two days.
+I had to go back to the places where I put the wax on too thickly over the next two days.
 So be careful when spreading the wax.

 The next coating will go on with a Swiffer.
-I am thinking the sturdy paper will be more porous and apply the paste wax better.
+The sturdy paper will be more porous and apply the paste wax better.

 The floors look very good.
-The entire process took about two and one half hours.
+The entire process took about 2.5 hours.
 It was not terrifying.
 I didn’t need sanding and mineral spirits.
-I just needed paste wax, an applicator, and a buffer.
+I just required paste wax, an applicator, and a buffer.

 Have you ever stopped in your tracks, realizing you are full of yourself?
 Our knowledge, our success, our achievements-these make us feel so proud and in control.
-Then, in a moment, we stop and realize we are not yielding to God, rather trying to make Him yield to us.
-Holding fast to the rudder of our destiny, all the while God is whispering “Let go”.
+Then, in a moment, we stop and realize we are not yielding to God; instead, we are trying to make Him yield to us.
+Holding fast to the rudder of our destiny, all the while God is whispering, “Let go”.

 God disarms me.